 DRiP stands for Dividend Re-investment Plan.
 It’s a powerful investment strategy as it allows you to leverage two investment principals: ‘Compound Growth‘ & ‘Dollar Cost Averaging‘.

 It is usually associated with Stock, ETFs and Mutual Funds as they can all pay dividends and it can be re-invested at the market price.
 Many discount brokers support DRiP without any transaction fees.
 Contact your discount brokers for more details.
 Some discount brokers go a step forward and provide the Dividend Re-Investment Plan discounts offered by the companies.
-See the Canadian DRiP List for details on the available discounts in my resources page.
-The discount can provide an added benefit to the Dollar Cost Averaging.

 - RioCan pays $0.115 cents monthly in dividend for a yield of 7.26% and it compounds monthly.